kvarak/dnd/docs/_Rules/skills.md

 <div markdown="1">
 This skill is used to search for herbs in the wild, to identify herbs and to create herbal infusions.

-**Crafting Herbal Items**.
+##### Crafting Herbal Items
 To craft a herbal item you need a herbalism kit and raw materials, either harvested by yourself or bought at half the value of the created item.
 When attempting to make an item, spend the raw materials and a long rest, then make an Intelligence (Herbalism) check and see the first applicable result below.

 If the result of your check is 0 or lower.
 The item is not created, the raw materials are wasted and if using a herbalism kit, it is ruined.

-- On a result below 5 or if you roll a natural 1.
+- **On a result below 5 or if you roll a natural 1**.
 The item is not created and the raw materials are wasted.
-- 6-10.
+- **6-10**.
 The raw materials were not as potent or fresh as you would have expected.
 You need to spend additional raw materials equal to 25% of the value of the created item, as well as 8 additional hours.
 If you choose not to, the original raw materials are wasted and the item is not created.
-- 11-25.
+- **11-25**.
 The item is created as expected.
-- Over 25.
+- **Over 25**.
 Exceptional potency.
 You can split the result into a double amount of doses.

 You can make any number of doses of the same item at the same time.
 You can also make multiple different items simultaneously, but with a penalty of -2 per type of item.
 Make only one check which applies to all items.
 If you do not have a herbalism kit, you can improvise with other items, but have -4 on your check.